 Whether you’re worried about the safety of summer camps, they are closed in your area, or just too expensive, for many families summer camp is off the table this year.
+Why not have your own magical, fun summer right at home?
+Make your own summer camp at home this year and create memories that will last forever.

 This post is written by Brenda Priddy of STEAMsational, a STEAM and science site for teachers and parents looking for hands-on STEM activity ideas.